Even though it’s currently in its infancy, artificial intelligence has the potential to change the world in ways that we just can’t predict yet.

 The company manages digital content security while adhering to strict security and compliance protocol since it primarily caters to legal, criminal justice, and insurance clients, i.e., all industries where confidentiality is paramount.

 However, that’s the rebranded VIQ services that heavily leverage AI.
 It’s inherently an IT service management company.
-The stock has been quite rewarding with its cyclical growth and offered 400% and 1,500% returns on two different occasions in the last ten years.

 4. Goldspot Discoveries Stock (TSXV)